-- Sign in at the front office; - Present a photo ID and be listed as an Emergency Contact, or be accompanied by an Emergency Contact, as listed in the school's Student Information System (SIS), prior to being admitted on campus. - Upon check-in all visitors are required to submit to a background check. - Sign out when leaving the campus.
+- Sign in at the front office; - Present a photo ID and be listed as an Emergency Contact, or be accompanied by an Emergency Contact, as listed in the school's Student Information System (SIS), prior to being admitted on campus. - Upon check-in all visitors are required to submit to a background check. - All visitors must display a visitor badge while on campus.

+• Sign out when leaving the campus.